Richie Vaculik

 Richie Vaculik (/ˈvæsəlɪk/ VAS-ə-lik; born Richard Vaculik) is a mixed martial artist and big wave surfer from Maroubra, Australia.
 Richie competed in the Ultimate Fighting Championship (UFC) Flyweight division.

 Early life

+Vaculic was born in Sydney to a Czech immigrant father and an English mother from Manchester.

 Richie's sporting accomplishments started as a surfer at Maroubra Beach, Sydney (Australia).
 Bra Boys including the Abberton brothers (Sunny Abberton, Koby Abberton, Jai Abberton and Dakota Abberton), Mark Mathews and Richie grew up surfing the iconic Maroubra Beach breaks and other waves including 'Ours'.

 In an interview with Surfing Magazine Richie stated that as teenagers he and some Bra Boys would fight each other for fun or to resolve disputes.
 Richie was introduced to Brazilian jiu-jitsu by blackbelt Bruno Panno at the age of 18.

 Mixed martial arts career

 Early career

 In November 2006 Richie made a successful MMA debut at Warriors Realm 7 against Michael Mortimer, winning via first-round knockout.

 Cage Fighting Championship

 Richie remained undefeated before challenging Gustavo Falciroli for the Cage Fighting Championship (CFC) inaugural bantamweight title at CFC 12, in March 2010, at the Hordern Pavilion.
 Falciroli defeated Richie via unanimous 5-round decision.